ZoExOr/VR-Teleop-Proj/README.md

 pip install panda_python-0.7.5+libfranka.0.10.0-cp38-cp38-manylinux_2_17_x86_64.manylinux2014_x86_64.whl
 ```

+## How to install our customized version of `oculus_reader`
+1. Put `teleop-debug.apk` in `oculus_reader/oculus_reader/APK`, replacing the original APK.
+2. Reinstall APK with `python oculus_reader/install.py --reinstall`

 ## Usage

-1. Make sure all dependencies are installed.
+1. Ensure **all** dependencies are installed.
+2. Ensure the customized version of `oculus_reader` is installed.
-2. Connect your Oculus Quest 3 to the laptop via cable.
+3. Connect your Oculus Quest 3 to the laptop via cable.
-3. For **simulation teleoperation**: align the Quest 3 orientation with the laptop.
+4. For **simulation teleoperation**: align the Quest 3 orientation with the laptop.
-4. For **Franka teleoperation**: place the Quest 3 to the **left** of the laptop, with its cameras facing sideways.
+5. For **Franka teleoperation**: place the Quest 3 to the **left** of the laptop, with its cameras facing sideways.
-5. Ensure the headset cameras have an unobstructed view of your controller during teleoperation. **Do not block the cameras**, for example by moving the controller under the desk.
+6. Ensure the headset cameras have an unobstructed view of your controller during teleoperation. **Do not block the cameras**, for example by moving the controller under the desk.

 **Illustration of teleoperation setup**